 - Obtain the Cluster’s Kubeconfig File: Execute the command

-cpln mk8s kubeconfig hetzner-mk8s-example -f /tmp/hetzner-mk8s-example-conf
+cpln mk8s kubeconfig hetzner-mk8s-example -f /tmp/hetzner-mk8s-example-conf. - Access the Cluster with

-: Use the obtained kubeconfig file by runningexport KUBECONFIG=/tmp/hetzner-mk8s-example-conf
+kubectl: Use the obtained kubeconfig file by runningexport KUBECONFIG=/tmp/hetzner-mk8s-example-conffor the current shell session.

 2. Using Kubernetes Dashboard